Chinchilla1988/SDCND-Term2-MPC/README.md

 ## Actuators: Steering and throttle

 delta: describes the steering angle value between [-1,1].
-It's constrained between [-25,25] degrees.__
+It's constrained between [-25,25] degrees.<br />
-throttle: describes the throttle value between [-1,1]. -1 is for full braking, +1 for full acceleration.__
+throttle: describes the throttle value between [-1,1]. -1 is for full braking, +1 for full acceleration.<br />

 ## Process model
 All state variables future steps can be calculated by the actual state variables and actuations just as described in image 1: